-In the photos below, you can see that all these men have suffered extreme hair loss and developed the classic "male pattern baldness" profile.
+In the photos below, you can see that these men have all suffered extreme hair loss and developed the classic "male pattern baldness" profile.

 Both men and women suffer this type of hair loss (androgenetic alopecia).
 But, whilst women are affected in the same region of the scalp as men, they normally develop diffuse hair loss (evenly distributed thinning) rather than complete baldness.

 So, why does this type of hair loss always seem to affect the same region of the scalp?